shaking54/test/README.md

 ### 🔍 Summary
 <span style="color: gray; font-size: 16px;">
-This section provides detailed instructions on generating game assets, focusing on Sprite sheets and 3D models.
-It suggests using a 3D humanoid model with AI-generated animations for Sprite sheets and highlights the superiority of AI pixelation effects.
+This document focuses on generating game assets, particularly Sprite sheets and 3D models.
+It suggests using 3D humanoid models with AI-generated animations for Sprite sheets, applying pixelation effects for better results.
 Recommendations for 3D model generation include sl.ai for low-poly games and Meshy for detailed models.
-The document also discusses animation generation using Mixamo and AI motion capture.
+The document also covers animation generation, recommending Mixamo for auto-rigging and AI motion capture for converting videos to animations.
+Text-to-animation technology is mentioned as needing further development.
 </span>

 ---